csillaszanto/csillaszanto.github.io/_posts/2023-08-13-a11y-first-design.markdown

 There is a wide range of different disabilities or impairments.
 Blindness, visual impairment, motoric or cognitive difficulties are a few examples.
 Neurodivergence also poses various challenges that we should address in a good visualization.

-In this article, I'm focusing on the visual experience of *people with visual impairement*.
+In this article, I'm focusing on the visual experience of **people with visual impairement**.

 To make a usable data experience for them, your graphics have to pass various visual compliance tests.
-But to make that experience actually *useful*, is even more challenging.
+But to make that experience actually useful, is even more challenging.
 Here are a few tips on how solve it.

 <br/>